Skip to main content

 Stationary bike vs. treadmill: Workout difficulty

 Ultimately, it’s difficult to compare the difficulty or workout intensity on a stationary bike versus a treadmill because it is highly dependent on the settings used.
-For example, doing a vigorous HIIT workout on a spin bike or indoor cycle with the resistance cranked up and the cadence high will be more intense than walking leisurely on a treadmill at no incline.
+For example, doing a vigorous HIIT workout on a spin bike or indoor cycle with the resistance cranked up, and the cadence high will be more intense than walking leisurely on a treadmill at no incline.

 That said, in general, treadmill workouts have the potential to be more challenging than exercise bike workouts, particularly if spin bikes or indoor cycles are excluded and just basic stationary bikes are considered.
 Indoor cycles provide a more demanding workout than standard upright stationary bikes because you can stand up on the pedals, the flywheel is heavier and requires more power and strength to spin, and the riding position requires greater core and upper body activation.

-To increase the difficulty on an exercise bike, the resistance and cadence (pedaling speed) can be increased, whereas, on a treadmill, the pace and incline can be increased.
-In general, most athletes find their heart rate gets higher at a similar level of effort on a treadmill because running and walking are weight-bearing activities and require nearly all major muscles of the body, while cycling is non-weight bearing and is mostly just a lower-body workout.
+To increase the difficulty on an exercise bike, the resistance and cadence (pedaling speed) can be increased, whereas on a treadmill, the pace and incline can be increased.
+In general, most athletes find their heart rate gets higher at a similar level of effort on a treadmill because running and walking are weight-bearing activities and require nearly all major muscles of the body, while cycling is non-weight-bearing and is mostly just a lower-body workout.

 A man walking on a treadmill

 When considering the versatility of stationary bikes versus treadmills, treadmills edge out exercise bikes in terms of the range and variety of workouts you can do.
 While you can structure your efforts similarly on either exercise machine (for example, a long, steady-state endurance workout, a HIIT or interval workout, etc.), the fact that you can walk or run on a treadmill and even implement an incline opens the doors to a wider range of exercises and workouts.
-This can help prevent boredom and allows you to work different muscles for greater fitness improvements.
+This can help prevent boredom and allow you to work different muscles for greater fitness improvements.

 A man's strong legs from rowing.